-There is a \$1,500 lifetime maximum for specific items.
-Services must be prior approved by the OAAS regional office or its designee and require prior authorization.
+There is a \$1,500 lifetime maximum limit per individual.
+Services must be prior approved by the

+OAAS Regional Office or its designee and require PA.

-NOTE: This is the only waiver service that is not subject to the recipient's annual POC maximum cost.
+NOTE: This is the only waiver service that is not subject to the individual's annual POC maximum cost.

-These services are available to recipients who are transitioning from a nursing facility to their own private residence where they are directly responsible for their own living expenses.
-When the recipient transitions to a home/apartment that is inhabited with another person, services will only be available for items that are to be used exclusively by the recipient.
+When the individual transitions to a home/apartment that is inhabited with another person, services will only be available for items that are to be used exclusively by the individual.